coreui/coreui-free-vue-admin-template/ISSUE_TEMPLATE.md

 When suggesting a feature, include:

-- As much detail as possible for what we should add and why it's important to CoreUI Admin Template
+- As much detail as possible for what we should add and why it's important to CoreUI Vue library
 - Relevant links to prior art, screenshots, or live demos whenever possible